mohamed20o03/Voting_system/README.md

 - `Test*.sql` — test scenarios for popular, electoral and referendum elections.
 - `test.sql` — additional test script.

-There is also a small `libs/` folder and a `countries/egypt.csv` file used by the insert scripts.
+There is also a `countries/egypt.csv` file used by the insert scripts.

 ## Database schema overview (high level)